StefanStafie/Advanced-Programming-Java/README.md

     Both getToken() and exchangeToken() are synchronised methods so that the players don't clash when they take tokens.
 After a token is taken from the board, it is removed from the list of tokens available in the board.
     A player may only keep progressionSize Tokens in hand.
     When a player obtains a progression, the main thread stops all other player threads (killing it softly) and prints the winner.

+No update for Lab7 ^^^^^^

+# Lab8

+    The database is created using MySql and is hosted by localhost phpmyadmin.
+To use:
+    - choice 1: copy the musicalalbums folder to your C:\xampp\mysql\data
+    - choice 2: use musicalalbums.sql to create the database on your system.

+- The Test class inserts 3 rows in artist table and 3 rows in album table using create().
+Then uses findByName() and findByArtist() to return a result set and and print on screen.
+- ArtistController, having the methods create(String name, String country) and findByName(String name):return ResultSet
+- AlbumController, having the methods create(String name, int artistId, int releaseYear) and findByArtist(int artistId):return ResultSet
+- Database class is a Singleton.
+Has Statement and Connection variables.